The Pines Catholic Camp: Sports at Camp

+Year-Round Programming (August–May)

+During the year, The Pines Catholic Camp hosts campers and chaperones for an Environmental Education program, Confirmation Retreats, Spiritual Awakening Programs, Leadership Retreats and Rentals.
+The Pines' Staff and Missionaries plan, organize, direct, and facilitate these retreats.

+Environmental Education Program

-Over 25 Catholic Schools from the Dallas Diocese attend Environmental Education where they study Archaeology, Orienteering, Limnology, Entomology, Forestry and Meteorology.
-Most groups also participate in activities on the Challenge course which consists of high and low elements and is facilitated by certified staff.
+Many Catholic Schools from the Dallas and Tyler Dioceses send their 5th grade students to participate in the Environmental Education Program, where they study Archaeology, Orienteering, Limnology, Entomology, Forestry and Meteorology.
+The curriculum for this program is focused on the Texas TEKS Most groups also participate in activities on the Challenge Course which consists of high and low elements and is facilitated by certified staff.
 Together the year-round programs serve over 3,500 youth.